Clitoral Vulvodynia

 How It Works

 During sexual arousal, the clitoris becomes erect as blood fills the erectile tissue.
 Stimulation leads to increased sensitivity and pleasure.
-In clitoral vulvodynia, abnormal nerve function or inflammation may cause pain in response to normal stimulation or even without any stimulation.
+In clitoral vulvodynia, abnormal nerve function or may cause pain in response to normal stimulation or even without any stimulation.

 Causes of Clitoral Vulvodynia